 When the pituitary gland in the brain releases TSH, TSH stimulates the butterfly-shaped thyroid gland at the base of our necks to produce the thyroid hormones T4 and T3.
 The majority of thyroid hormones produced by the thyroid are T4, however T3 is the most active useable form of thyroid hormone that can be used in the cells of the body.
 The conversion of T4 to T3 is a critical element in this puzzle.
 By testing TSH and T4 alone, doctors are assuming that our bodies are properly converting the T4 to active T3.

 For many hypothyroid sufferers like me, our bodies don’t convert T4 to T3 properly.
 In the care of doctors who only tested for TSH and T4, my symptoms did not improve if anything they got worse.
-It wasn’t until I changed doctors and my T3 levels were tested and treated with natural desiccated thyroid that I finally felt better and my symptoms improved.
+It wasn’t until I found a doctor open to full thyroid testing including Free T3 that my symptoms improved.
+She discovered that my Free T3 was low in the normal range (I personally feel my best when my Free T3 is in the top quarter of the normal range) and I was struggling.
+She was open to exploring the thyroid medication options to find what was right for me and that was a miracle for me.
+I’m now feeling fabulous despite hypothyroidism thanks to a combination of natural desiccated thyroid and compounded time-release T3.
+What a difference a simple change in my medication made for me.
 Thanks to a great thyroid doctor who knew to test my T3 levels, I got my life back.
 It should be about what works best for the patient, unfortunately in mainstream medicine this is often not the case.

-There are binding proteins that attach to thyroid hormones to transport them like little taxis through the blood vessels to cells all over our bodies.
-When they reach the cells, only the unbound “free” hormones can actually be used by the cells.
+Now to add to the complexity of this, there is a difference between Total T4 and Total T3 versus Free T4 and Free T3.
+Thyroid hormones are fat soluble and the blood is mostly water.
+In order for the fat-soluble thyroid hormones to travel through the blood, they need to be bound to protein that act as little taxis to carry the thyroid hormones through the blood vessels to cells all over the body.
+When they reach the cells, the protein needs to be cleaved off because only the unbound “free” hormones can actually enter the cells and perform their necessary functions.
 Therefore Free T4 and Free T3 levels are important.
 Since T3 is the most active useable form of thyroid hormone that can be used in the cells of the body, Free T3 is critically important.
 Unfortunately most mainstream doctors do NOT test for Free T3 levels.
-I’ve heard from many Hypothyroid Mom readers from around the world on my blog, Facebook and Twitter that their doctors refuse to test T3 and even though they are suffering terrible symptoms on T4-only thyroid treatment their doctors refuse to change their protocol.
+I’ve heard from many Hypothyroid Mom readers from around the world on my blog, Facebook and Twitter that their doctors refuse to test Free T3 and even though they are suffering terrible symptoms on T4-only thyroid treatment their doctors refuse to change their protocol.
 This is an absolute tragedy!

 T4 must be converted into a usable form of T3 before the body can use it.
 In any given day some of the T4 is converted into a useless inactive form of T3, known as Reverse T3 (RT3).
 However in times of extreme stress, such as major emotional or physical trauma, surgery, extreme dieting, chronic stress or chronic illness, the body will convert a larger than normal amount of T4 into this inactive Reverse T3.
 Your TSH and T4 scores may look ‘normal’ however the person suffers hypothyroid symptoms due to the high levels of reverse T3.
 Few mainstream doctors test for reverse T3, declaring a patient’s thyroid lab tests completely ‘normal’ all the while their patient suffers debilitating symptoms because their reverse T3 was not tested.